 1) On a busy day in NYC, many intersections in the downtown are traffic jammed.

-2) ambientIoT devices installed in the traffic intersection is able to predict traffic jam and sends a Time bound OnDemand communication to the 5G system.
+2) Ambient IoT devices installed in the traffic intersection is able to predict traffic jam and sends a Time bound OnDemand communication to the 5G system.

-3) Due to traffic jam, 5G system is extensively used by the people at the junction and ambientIoT without timebound communication, would not have informed about the traffic jam to the 5G system.
+3) Due to traffic jam, 5G system is extensively used by the people at the junction and Ambient IoT without timebound communication, would not have informed about the traffic jam to the 5G system.

-4) In case of a heavy rainy day, ambientIoT at the signal could be faulty at times and/or undergo strong signal attenuation due to rain. ambientIoT devices will be able to communicate with 5G system with a Fault-Tolerant and Time Bound Reliable ambientIoT communication.
+4) In case of a heavy rainy day, Ambient IoT at the signal could be faulty at times and/or undergo strong signal attenuation due to rain.
+Ambient IoT devices will be able to communicate with 5G system with a Fault-Tolerant and Time Bound Reliable Ambient IoT communication.

-5) Time bound and fault tolerant ambientIoT communication helped ambientIoT devices mounted on the signal junctions to timely communicate with the 5G system so that traffic could be redirected appropriately.
+5) Time bound and fault tolerant Ambient IoT communication helped Ambient IoT devices mounted on the signal junctions to timely communicate with the 5G system so that traffic could be redirected appropriately.

-6) In case, if fault tolerant or time bound communication did not exist then the ambientIoT would have failed to communicate with the 5G system in time to avoid traffic jam.
+6) In case, if fault tolerant or time bound communication did not exist then the Ambient IoT would have failed to communicate with the 5G system in time to avoid traffic jam.

 5.A.4 Post-conditions

-1) ambientIoT device installed on the traffic junction switches back to normal mode where it monitors for traffic jam and periodically updates the traffic status to the 5G system.
+1) Ambient IoT device installed on the traffic junction switches back to normal mode where it monitors for traffic jam and periodically updates the traffic status to the 5G system.

-2) ambientIoT devices performs periodic build-in tests to ensure it is able to communicate in a timely manner.
+2) Ambient IoT devices performs periodic build-in tests to ensure it is able to communicate in a timely manner.

 5.A.5 Existing feature partly or fully covering use case functionality

 1) URLLC system design in clause 5.33 of 23.501 [6] has proposed dual redundant system to achieve ultrahigh reliability.
-Though - in this system design- there are dual RAN connections, PDU session established, SMF and UPF but it is designed for a UE with dual radios and not for ambientIoT devices.
+Though - in this system design- there are dual RAN connections, PDU session established, SMF and UPF but it is designed for a UE with dual radios and not for Ambient IoT devices.
 URLLC system design is ultrareliable but not time bound ultra-reliable and fault tolerant.
 It also relies on the upper layer protocol such as IEEE 802.1 TSN (Time sensitive Network) FRER (Frame replication & elimination for reliability), to manage dual redundant systems such as replication and elimination of redundant packets or frames.
-Since ambientIoT devices works on zero-power technologies, ambientIoT devices cann’t depend on such upper layer protocol.
+Since Ambient IoT devices works on zero-power technologies, Ambient IoT devices cann’t depend on such upper layer protocol.